Dmgvol/GR_Guides/ExportGamefiles.md

 ---
 ## Exploring Files
-Feel free to explore game files, browsing models and textures.</br>
+Feel free to explore game files; browse models and textures.</br>
-You can also preview animations as well.
+You can preview animations as well.

 ![](Images/umodel2.png)